Fiedler01/content/files/en-us/learn/javascript/first_steps/variables/index.md

 {{ EmbedLiveSample('Without_a_variable', '100%', 120) }}

 You may not fully understand the syntax we are using (yet!), but you should be able to get the idea.
-If we didn't have variables available, we'd have to ask the reader for their name every time we needed to use it!
+If we wouldn't have variables available, we'd have to ask the reader for their name every time we needed to use it!

 Variables just make sense, and as you learn more about JavaScript they will start to become second nature.